yast/yast-installation/doc/control-file.md

 2.  `/control.xml`

-    Usually the file is in top directory after it has been copied by linuxrc and during initial installation phase.
+    Usually the file is in the top directory after it has been copied by linuxrc and during the initial installation phase.

 3.  `/etc/YaST2/control.xml`

-    This is the location where release package installs the file of installed product.
+    This is the location where the release package installs the file of the installed product.

-One of the main reasons for using the control is to provide non YaST developers the ability to change the installation behavior and customize various settings without the need to change and re-build YaST packages.
+One of the main reasons for using the control is to provide non-YaST developers the ability to change the installation behavior and customize various settings without the need to change and re-build YaST packages.